awadasma99/cisc3140-awad/extra-project/README.md

 # Exploring Elm Using Pong!

 I decided to explore the bleeding edge language Elm by trying to recreate Pong, a classic 1972 Atari game.
-As simple of a game as it may be, developing Pong using Elm presented me with a number of challenges of using a new paradigm— Functional Programming— in a way that was frustrating, interesting, rewarding, and overall fun.
+As simple of a game as it may be, developing Pong using Elm presented me with a number of challenges of using a new paradigm— Functional Programming— in a way that was frustrating, interesting, rewarding, and overall, a fun learning experience.